Role-based access control (RBAC) controls the authorization (what you can access) based on your roles and team membership.

 There are many components to setting up RBAC, the diagram below gives an overview of these components and how they relate to one another.

-In summary, RBAC is declared as configuration.
+RBAC is declared as configuration.
 Each configuration entry describes a resource, and a list of teams with role assignments.
-User authentication is done with SSO (single sign-on).
+You can apply these configurations to individual pages or navigation elements.

 When configuring RBAC, you specify access for particular resources using resource identifiers.